Veri-Code/ReForm/README.md

 # Veri-Code

-A framework for code to specification generation using large language models, based on Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL).([Homepage](https://bruno686.github.io/ReForm/))
+A framework for code to specification generation using large language models, based on Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL).